Memotech-Bill/PicoBB/README.md

   * SOUND=PWM to enable emulation of an SN76489 chip with sound via PWM.
   * SOUND=SDL to enable enhanced sound similar to other versions of BBCSDL, running on the second core of the Pico.
+* SERIAL_DEV=...
+To specify serial device support:
+  * SERIAL_DEV=0 for no serial devices.
+  * SERIAL_DEV=1 (default) for one serial device, the one not used for the console.
+  * SERIAL_DEV=2 for two serial devices.
+This should only be used if the console is USB only.

+Running make without any options pruduces a build for a bare Pico with:

+* Console on both USB and default UART (pins 0 & 1)
+* Storage on Pico flash
+* No sound
+* One serial device using UART 1

+If you have a VGA Demo board, and want a console build with SD card storage, then the following make command is recommended:

+    make BOARD=vgaboard_sd STDIO=USB SERIAL_DEV=0 FAT=Y

+(see the section on board definitions below, for the GUI build).

 Having completed the make, the files bbcbasic.uf2 and filesystem.uf2 should be in the build directory.